expressjs/cookie-session/README.md

 Other options are passed to `cookies.get()` and `cookies.set()` allowing you to control security, domain, path, and signing among other settings.

-The options can also contain any of the follow (for the full list, see [cookies module documentation](https://www.npmjs.org/package/cookies#readme):
+The options can also contain any of the following (for the full list, see [cookies module documentation](https://www.npmjs.org/package/cookies#readme):

   - `maxAge`: a number representing the milliseconds from `Date.now()` for expiry